Chameleon User Meeting | May 2-3, 2023

 We will host tutorials and workshops on the second day of the meeting, May 3.
 When registering, please indicate which event you are planning to attend so that we can plan for space:

 Tutorials: Chameleon tutorials will start with an introduction to Chameleon for beginners and progress to tutorials on special topics.
 In line with the data systems theme of the user meeting the special topics will focus on how to use Chameleon resources for research on edge, networking, storage, and machine learning.
-Detailed tutorials schedule will be announced soon!
+Detailed tutorials schedule is available on the program page.

 CHI-in-a-Box: Chameleon site operators mini-symposium is targeted at meeting participants who operate or are interested in operating a Chameleon site or a Chameleon-like site.
 The event will start with a CHI-in-a-Box tutorial and include segments on site feature requirements, policy discussions, and community channels.